 Virtual addresses for businesses are legal.
 In the UK, you are permitted to use any address for your company as long as it is both (1) linked with a physical address and (2) situated in the country where your company is registered.

-Some of the benefits of using a UK virtual registered address:
+Some of the benefits of using this address are:

 A UK virtual address can be purchased and used from any location in the world, which is one of the most popular advantages of using a virtual address.